privilegeescalation/.org/content/membership.md

 You can [read the fine print](https://github.com/privilegeescalation/membership/blob/main/README.md#how-to-become-a-member) about the process of becoming a member.

-You can also [talk to us on Discord](https://discord.gg/bnnpg6rqaJ) directly about becoming a member.
+Also please do [talk to us on Discord](https://discord.gg/bnnpg6rqaJ) directly about becoming a member.

 ### Who appoints the first members?